JosieLHayes/JosieHayes.github.io/_pages/cv.md

 Research experience
 ======
-School of Public Health, UC Berkeley (Nov 2017 – Present).
+School of Public Health, UC Berkeley (Nov 2017 – February 2019).
 Advisors Dr. Stephen Rappaport and Dr. Sandrine Dudoit
 * Development of bioinformatic and statistical pipelines of LC-MS data for adductomics and metabolomics for cancer specimens.